DS-Homebrew/nds-bootstrap/README.md

 # Rocket.Chat Server

-Would you like a place to talk about your experiences with nds-bootstrap?
-Do you need some assistance?
+Would you like a place to talk about your experiences with nds-bootstrap or need some assistance?
 Well, why not join our Rocket.Chat server!

 Rocket.Chat is a self-hosted communication platform with the ability to share files and switch to an video/audio conferencing.